 If you have a medical condition, including severe food allergy, pet allergy, or documented disability, contact the Office of Accessible Education (OAE) to discuss accommodations you might need at Stanford.
 For those who may need to request a housing accommodation, contact the OAE as soon as possible so those accommodations can be taken into consideration during the housing assignments process.
 For more information, review OAE's registration process.

-Go to Axess > Click on Student Center > Scroll down to Personal Information > Edit your mailing address.
+Go to Axess > Click on My Information > Click on Pivacy Settings > Edit your mailing address.
 Any changes made in Axess will take about 24 hours to register in the system.

-Final reports and transcripts should be sent to the Office of Undergraduate Admission via the Coalition or Common Application online forms.
+Final transcripts should be sent to the Office of Undergraduate Admission via the Common Application online form.
 This is the fastest method for materials to reach your file.
 If online submission is not possible, school personnel may send materials as an email attachment to email@example.com.
 Ask your school to include your full legal name, school, and date of birth on all correspondence with the admission office.